 Please allow 20-30 days for delivery from the day order is placed.
-10-12 days to actually make the brace and then 10-14 days for delivery, that all depends on mail services and customs of your country.
+12-14 days to actually make the brace and then 10-14 days for delivery, and that last part does depends on mail services and customs of your country.
 I will send you a customs form number by which you will be able to track the delivery progress.
 Buyer is responsible for import duties imposed by their country's law.

 If there are any unexpected delays on our end I will contact you immediately If there are delays associated with postal services that is of course out of our hands...
 I live in California and after manufacturing my head brace took only 8 business days to be delivered.